Vish04Vaid05/Generate-QR-Code-using-URL/README.md

 # Generate-QR-Code-using-URL
-This is an App which is used to generate QR code from a website URL, I have used HTML, Tailwind CSS and Javascript along with QRCode.js library
+This is an App that is used to generate QR codes from a website URL, I have used HTML, Tailwind CSS, and Javascript along with the QRCode.js library.